5 things Tesla needs to show at tomorrow's Model Y event

 Chicago Auto Show: Catch up on everything you may have missed from Chicago.

-Discuss: 5 things Tesla needs to show at tomorrow's Model Y event
+Discuss: Tesla Model Y event: 5 things Elon Musk needs to reveal

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.